What is Acceptance Test-Driven Development?

 - Re-Post – Wanted to post same what I have done yesterday

-- Recurring Post – Wanted to post same ride for next 5 days
+- Recurring Post – Wanted to post the same ride for next 5 days

 - Auto-Post – Automatically picking up my location